Content regions are defined by adding an

 you don't want your thumbnails wrapped in links, set this to

-If your gallery is a
+If your gallery region is a

-images will be wrapped in
+gallery images will be wrapped in

 In some cases, you might only want plain-text in a content region.
 This can achieved by adding